 In some cases it may be necessary for the complainant, or the Environmental Health Department, to commission an acoustics consultant, such as ourselves, to carry out their own measurements and a separate noise assessment.
 Whoever is responsible for the noise may also want to commission their own noise assessment, to assist with a possible challenge to the finding of statutory nuisance and issue of abatement notice, or to assist them with abating the noise.

 We can carry out measurements internally and/or externally, and with audio recording as necessary, to assist with the determination of whether the noise or activity which is being complained about constitutes a Statutory Nuisance, or to evaluate options for mitigation of the noise and/or nuisance to avoid expensive legal proceedings.
 We can also help with recommendations as to law firms who you may also need to consult.

 In cases where the Council considers that such a nuisance does not exist, a complainant may decide to take legal action themselves, usually with the aid of a solicitor, against the producer of the noise, and independently of the Council.
 This is referred to as a Section 82 action, as defined in the Environmental Protection Act.
 Another option is to take action under Common Law Nuisance but this is more legally complex and rarely done.
-Both of these are also discussed in our recent article on this subject.
+Both of these are also discussed in our news article on this subject.
 Anyone taking legal action themselves under either regime is strongly advised to seek legal advice.
 We are, of course, able to give preliminary recommendations including as to law firms who can advise you on this.